shuyhere/Awesome-Sparse-Autoencoder/README.md

 "We can think of autoencoders and transcoders as special cases of the general family of crosscoders "

+**open questions:**
+- Life circle of feature.
+How do features change over model training?
+When do they form?
+Do they form abruptly, or gradually grow?
+Do their directions drift over training, or have a relatively fixed direction from early on?
+- If we train a model twice, to what extent do we get the same features?
+- As we make a model wider, do we just get more features?
+Or are they largely the same features, packed less densely?
+Do some features get thrown away in favor of more useful features available to larger models?
+- To what extent do different architectures (eg. vision transformers vs conv nets) learn the same features?

 [Sparse Crosscoders for Cross-Layer Features and Model Diffing.](https://transformer-circuits.pub/2024/crosscoders/index.html)

 ## Train Auto-explain and Evaluate